Clinical TMS Information

-TMS in Practice — a Physician's Perspective
+TMS in Practice: A Physician's Perspective

-Our office has been using TMS therapy since August 2010, and has treated over 500 individual patients; which approximately equates to 15,000 treatments.
+Our office has been using TMS therapy since August 2010 and has treated over 650 individual patients—approximately 20,000 treatments.
 While the learning process is continuous and constant, we’ve found that one variable of TMS therapy that remains the same is that the total exposure of treatments is cumulative.
 In other words, the more treatments a patient has, the more robust their response.

+From a statistical viewpoint, we have a remission rate of two out of every three patients.
 Overall, TMS therapy has shown an incredibly high degree of promise, especially when compared to other treatments.
-The treatment itself is being studied and developed even further to see if there is a possibility in treating other diagnoses, and is already showing great success in off-label trials.
+The treatment itself is being studied and developed further to see if there is a possibility of treating other diagnoses and is already showing great success in off-label trials.